php-fig/fig-standards/proposed/event-dispatcher.md

 Implementers MUST assume that the same object will be passed to all listeners.

-It is RECOMMENDED, but NOT REQUIRED, that Task objects support lossless serialization and deserialization.
+It is RECOMMENDED, but NOT REQUIRED, that Event objects support lossless serialization and deserialization.
 That is, `$event == unserialize(serialize($event))` SHOULD hold true.
 Objects MAY leverage PHP’s Serializable interface, `__sleep()` or `__wakeup()` magic methods, or similar language functionality if appropriate.

 ## Stoppable Events

 A **Stoppable Event** is a special case of Event that contains additional ways to prevent further Listeners from being called.
 It is indicated by implementing the `StoppableEventInterface`.

-An Event that implements `StoppableEventInterface` MUST return `true` from `isPropagationStopped()` when whatever task it represents has been completed.
+An Event that implements `StoppableEventInterface` MUST return `true` from `isPropagationStopped()` when whatever Event it represents has been completed.
 It is up to the implementer of the class to determine when that is.
 For example, an Event that is asking for a PSR-7 `RequestInterface` object to be matched with a corresponding `ResponseInterface` object MAY have a `setResponse(ResponseInterface $res)` method for a Listener to call, which sets an internal flag that `isPropagationStopped()` will use to return `true` once the response has been set.

 ## Listeners